Introduction

 The cement production business has become one of the essential industries in the world.
 In reality, the cement sector will become significantly more critical in manufacturing in the coming days.
 This decade has seen unprecedented growth at the center of most economic advancements and worldwide expansion.
 According to Fortune Insights, the cement industry will expand by 5.1% from $326.80 billion in 2021 to a valuation of $458.64 billion in 2028.

 As a result, keeping the facilities operational while incurring minimal maintenance expenditures has become critical to surviving in this market.
+Asset performance management has become a key strategy in achieving this goal.
 Unfortunately, in the first decade of the twenty-first century, first-generation cement plants were characterized by some bad actors, notably mill motors and critical equipment like bearings, feeders, and lubricating systems, falling out of the orchestra, resulting in over 30 percent downtime – raw mills and finish mills were running at just under 80 percent and 70%, respectively.
 So it’s no surprise that cement mills are under pressure to maintain their processes and assets.

 Maintenance basics in the cement industry